eeeschwartz/PAI/README.md

 ```

 > [!TIP]
+> **Why These Variables are Critical:**
-> **Why PAI_DIR is Important:** The PAI_DIR variable makes the entire PAI system portable and installation-agnostic.
+> - **PAI_DIR**: Makes the entire PAI system portable and installation-agnostic.
 All commands, contexts, and hooks reference `${PAI_DIR}` instead of hardcoded paths.
+> - **CLAUDE_CONFIG_DIR**: Tells Claude Code to use PAI_DIRECTORY as its configuration directory, enabling automatic loading of statusline, hooks, and settings when Claude Code starts.
+>
-This means you can install PAI anywhere on your system, and as long as PAI_DIR points to your `PAI_DIRECTORY`, everything will work seamlessly.
+> This means you can install PAI anywhere on your system, and as long as these variables point to your `PAI_DIRECTORY`, everything will work seamlessly, including automatic statusline display and hook execution.

 ---